NC State Extension Publications

 Skip to Planting Date

-Planting date is crucial to the success of an organic production system.
+Planting date is a crucial factor in the success of an organic production system.
 Planting too early results in slow growth and increases the amount of weed competition, the incidence of seedling diseases, and the likelihood of damage from seedling insects.
-On the other hand, planting too late results in a greater risk of drought stress, increased insect damage from second and third generations of european corn borers, and reduced yield from a decrease in intercepted sunlight due to decreasing hours of daylight.
+On the other hand, planting too late results in a greater risk of drought stress, increased insect damage from second and third generations of European corn borers, and reduced yield from a decrease in intercepted sunlight due to decreasing hours of daylight.
 The recommendations here attempt to balance these considerations.
-In the NC tidewater and coastal plain, plant organic corn between April 15 and May 15.
-In the NC piedmont, plant organic corn between April 20 and May 20.
-In all locations, plant following at least two days when average temperatures are above 65ºF.
-Depending on the soil type, time soil preparation and planting date so that soils are moderately dry at planting to minimize the risk of seedling diseases.
+In the tidewater and coastal plain, plant organic corn between April 15 and May 15.
+In the piedmont, plant organic corn between April 20 and May 20.
+In all locations, plant corn following at least two days when average temperatures are above 65ºF.
+Depending on the soil type, timing soil preparation and planting date to ensure soils are moderately dry at planting can minimize the risk of seedling diseases.

 Seedbed Preparation and Planting Depth